jennybc/googlesheets/README.md

 #> sheet_title: Gapminder
 #> sheet_key: 1hS762lIJd2TRUTVOqoOP7g-h4MDQs6b2vhkTzohg8bE

-# gspreadr may be able to determine the key the browser URL
+# gspreadr may be able to determine the key from the browser URL
 gap_url <- "https://docs.google.com/spreadsheets/d/1hS762lIJd2TRUTVOqoOP7g-h4MDQs6b2vhkTzohg8bE/"
 gap <- gap_url %>% register_ss
 #> Identifying info will be processed as a URL.